win-hafus/start-page/README.md

 # Description
-this is start page of browser, with minimum elements.
-Here is everything I use.
+This is start page of browser, with minimum elements.
+Everything here I use.

-But you can change links in `index.html`.
+If you want change links, change tags with class `nav__item`.

-I use qutrbrowser so there's no search bar, but for you i add links with search engines.
+I use qutrbrowser so there's no search bar, and I add links to famous search engines.
+Open links and write

 ## How install in **MS Edge**
 Open Microsoft Edge, select `Settings` and more `Settings` .